fpvandoorn/Py-Hanabi/README.md

 ```
 $ sudo -iu postgres
 $ psql
-# CREATE DATABASE hanab-live;
+# CREATE DATABASE "hanab-live";
 # \c hanab-live
 # CREATE USER hanabi WITH PASSWORD '1234';
-# GRANT ALL PRIVILEGES ON DATABASE hanab-live TO hanabi;
+# GRANT ALL PRIVILEGES ON DATABASE "hanab-live" TO hanabi;
-# GRANT USAGE ON SCHEMA public TO hanabiuser;
+# GRANT USAGE ON SCHEMA public TO hanabi;
 # GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO hanabi;
-# GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO hanabiuser;
+# GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO hanabi;
 ```
 Put the connection parameters in a config file (for the format, see `example_config.yaml`).
 This should be located at your system default for the application `hanabi-suite`,